Maha Shivaratri Festival in Gokarna 2020 is on the 1st February

-On my first trip to India last year my fourth stop was a visit to the lovely beachy area of Gokarna in north Karnataka.
+On my first trip to India in 2017 my fourth stop was a visit to the lovely beachy area of Gokarna in north Karnataka.
 I happened to be there in mid February and some pals I met told me I had to stay for the Shivaratri festival, as a temple town predominantly dedicated to Shiva, Gokarna was apparently the place to be for it…

 Maha Shivaratri which translates to Great Night of Shiva (or Shiva’s birthday as I was inaccurately calling it) is a Hindu festival held in honour of the God Shiva.
 In Gokarna it is celebrated over many days with many quirky traditions – culminating in pulling this incredible decorated sculpture (above) along the street and throwing bananas at it!